Categories: Blog

 Start with a simple lead magnet.
 A free PDF guide.
 A video series.
 Something valuable that addresses a specific problem your ideal participant has.

-• Welcome email: deliver the guide, set expectations
+• Welcome email: deliver the guide, set expectations for what’s coming

 • Share your story: why you facilitate retreats, what transformation means to you